BeaMorenoGarcia/SeddiTest/7. Seam Allowance/README.md

 >- I  es la matriz identidad.
 >- C es el centro de homotecia, en nuestro caso será el centroide de la figura.

 As an input parameter of the algorithm, it will not be the value of the homothecy ratio, but the distance that must exist between the original figure and the resulting one (the size of the border), so the value of the ratio must be calculated from the same.
-Knowing the distance from a point P' in the homotecy to the center is ```CP' = k*CP``` and the distance from the center to any apex will be the same we have ```k = (d-CP)/CP``` where:
+Knowing the distance from a point P' in the homothecy to the center is ```CP' = k*CP``` and the distance from the center to any apex will be the same we have ```k = (d-CP)/CP``` where:
 - CP is the distance between the center C and a figure's apex P: ```CP = sqrt((Px-Cx)^2 + (Py-Cy)^2)```
 - d is the distance between the figures: ```d = CP' - CP```